How to Use Reported Speech and Indirect Speech in Hungarian

 Understanding Reported and Indirect Speech in Hungarian

-In Hungarian, reported speech (also called indirect speech) is used to convey what someone else has said without quoting them directly.
+In Hungarian, reported speech (also called indirect speech) is used to convey what someone else has said without quoting their exact words.
 This is similar to English, but Hungarian has its own specific rules and verb forms to express this.

 Direct vs Indirect Speech

 Direct speech repeats the exact words spoken, usually enclosed in quotation marks.
 For example: He said, "I am tired."
-Indirect speech reports the meaning without quoting exactly: He said that he was tired.
+Indirect speech, on the other hand, reports the meaning without quoting exactly: He said that he was tired.

 Key Differences in Hungarian